Spiritual Tour of Ireland 9/24 – 10/3, 2026

 Day 9, October 2 – Brownshill Dolmen and Solas Bhride

 As the tour comes to a close, the group will venture out to the Brownshill Dolmen, a massive Neolithic portal tomb dating to the period between 4000 and 3000 BC, making it over 5,000 years old.
 The enormous granite capstone resting on top is estimated to weigh between 100 and 150 metric tons (or tonnes).
 This immense weight makes it reputedly the heaviest capstone in all of Europe and a staggering example of the engineering capabilities of Stone Age people.
 Brownshill was a ritual site, a burial site, and likely used at one time for human sacrifice.
 This mystical energy at this site is palpable.
-Following that visit, the final stop will be Solas Bhride in Kildare, the Saint Brigid center, where guests will meet the Brigidine sisters who are committed to peace and justice and spreading the charism of Saint Brigid across the world.
+Following that visit, the final stop will be Solas Bhride in Kildare, the Saint Brigid center, where guests will meet the Brigidine sisters who are committed to peace and justice and spreading the charism of Saint Brigid worldwide.
 A final blessing will be given at Saint Brigid’s Holy Well…. a site of miracles.

 Overnight and Farewell Dinner in Dublin